-Taylor Porter Partner Tommy Gildersleeve has a broad-based environmental practice that makes him particularly well-suited to represent and advise clients with complex, multi-faceted environmental issues.
+Taylor Porter Partner Tommy Gildersleeve has a broad-based environmental and administrative law practice that makes him particularly suited to advise clients with multifaceted issues.

 His practice involves all aspects of environmental law ranging from permitting and compliance counseling to litigation of toxic tort and other environmental claims and advising clients regarding environmental aspects of mergers and acquisitions.

 Tommy has successfully represented clients in administrative proceedings before the Environmental Protection Agency, the Louisiana Department of Environmental Quality, and the Texas Commission on Environmental Quality as well as in matters before various federal and state courts.
 Tommy also represents clients in administrative matters before the Louisiana Public Service Commission.